drbv27/SvgLogoMaker/README.md

  [LOGO MAKER VIDEO]
  (PUT THE LINK HERE!!!!!!!!)

- 2.The URL of the GitHub repository. //CHANGE FOR YOUR OWN REPOSITORY https://github.com/drbv27/SvgLogoMaker
+ 2. The URL of the GitHub repository. //CHANGE FOR YOUR OWN REPOSITORY https://github.com/drbv27/SvgLogoMaker

  ## ScreenShot